ali-kerem/codex-inline-review/README.md

 # Codex Inline Review

-Codex Inline Review adds a review workflow for file edits made by the existing Codex extension in VS Code or Cursor.
-Use Codex normally, then inspect and resolve its changes from a dedicated sidebar—no separate chat or prompt flow required.
+Codex Inline Review adds a review workflow for file edits made by Codex in VS Code, Cursor, or the Codex CLI.
+Use Codex normally, then inspect and resolve its changes from a dedicated sidebar—no separate review client or prompt flow required.

 ## Features